BDhara/personal-dashboard/README.md

 ### Navigation

 - **React Router**: The application uses the `react-router-dom` library for client-side routing.
-Navigation between Weather and TodoList is handled through `Link` components, ensuring a smooth and responsive user experience.
+Navigation between Weather and TodoList is handled through `NavLink` components, ensuring a smooth and responsive user experience.

 ### Styling